crarau/monday-to-ai/example_output.md

 ---

-*This task export includes 5 images and 3 file attachments*
+*This example demonstrates an export with 5 embedded images and 3 file attachments.
+In real exports, all media is downloaded locally to an `images/` folder.*